 A global future is out there

 Increasingly, students at schools across the UK are starting to look more and more at international university options.
 The US continues to be the big draw, helped by media ubiquity, the availability of sports scholarships and the high rankings held by some of the most well-known universities.
-However, more and more schools and students are finding that their students are interested in applications to universities in many other countries, realising that their ‘best fit’ university might not be in the UK.
+However, more and more schools are finding that their students are interested in applications to universities in many other countries, realising that their ‘best fit’ university might not be in the UK.

 The Dutch universities have worked very hard to raise awareness of the English-taught pathways there, with research universities, universities of applied sciences and university colleges all offering distinct methods of education that are not as easily available in the UK.
 Following this, other regional groupings are starting to promote their country’s offerings, with a plethora of excellent options now available in Spain, Italy, Scandinavia and Eastern Europe.